 How can we approach the RFP process differently to increase the rate of favorable outcomes for both clients and contractors?

-As mentioned previously, the traditional approach to the RFP process can be rather adversarial.
-A misalignment in expectations can lead to the agreed upon price misrepresenting the actual requirements leaving each party in a position to vie for their own interest.
+As mentioned previously, the traditional approach to the RFP process can be somewhat adversarial.
+A misalignment in expectations can lead to the agreed upon price misrepresenting actual requirements.
+This means that each party would then be in a position to vie for their own interest.
 Rather than working together to achieve the desired results, each party ends up on opposing sides.

-Returning to the challenging areas in an RFP that were earlier identified, a focus on how to address the intangible items involving system functionality and user experience would likely yield higher degree of success and a more effective bid process for both clients and contractors.
+Returning to the challenging areas in an RFP that were identified earlier, we should focus on how to address the intangible items, such as system functionality and user experience, and how they would likely yield higher degree of success.
+Accounting for the “intangibles” will also create a more effective bid process for both clients and contractors.
 Specifically, these intangible items include device configuration, audio DSP programming, and control system programming.

 Regardless of whether programming services are included in a RFP with the entire system or handled separately, it is still important to identify criteria for yielding an effective result.